insight-centre/saffron/FORMATS.md

 * `name`: The human readable name of the document
 * `mime_type`: The MIME type of the document
 * `authors`: An array of authors of this document
+* `metadata`: An object containing any other properties

 ### Author